datacamp-content-public/courses-uw-stat-csss-soc-221-winter-2019/chapter2.md

 `@instructions`
 The ames dataset and the sample_means50 object are both already loaded.

 Run the code to loop over 5000 samples of 100 houses each, which will be saved in the `sample_means500` object.

-Generate two histograms, one for each sampling distribution (`sample_means50` and `sample_means500`, using the `hist()` function
+Generate two histograms, one for each sampling distribution (`sample_means50` and `sample_means500`, using the `hist()` function.
+Before plotting the histograms run the two lines of code that set options for how the histograms are displayed

 `@hint`
 Have you made sure to put the name of the `sample_means100` object inside the second histogram command?